Crockpot Cranberry Chili Meatballs

 • 14 oz canned jellied cranberry sauce

-2. Add frozen, fully cooked meatballs to the slow cooker.
+3. Add frozen, fully cooked meatballs directly to the slow cooker.

-4. Cover and cook on LOW for about 4 hours or HIGH for about 2 hours, stirring once halfway.
+6. Cover and cook on LOW for about 4 hours or HIGH for about 2 hours, or until the meatballs are fully heated through and the sauce is hot and glossy.
+Stir halfway through if possible to ensure even coating.

-5. Serve warm.
-Keep slow cooker on the WARM setting if serving over a longer time.
+7. Serve warm.
+Keep the slow cooker on the WARM setting if serving over an extended period.

 Leave a Comment